webrix-ai/agent-zero/TECHNICAL_SPEC.md

 An interactive booth demo for Webrix at AI Dev TLV conference.
 Visitors play through a gamified experience that demonstrates the dangers of unguarded AI agents and how Webrix solves this with identity and access management for AI.

-**Core Experience:** Visitors enter their work email, get personalized based on enrichment data, answer quick questions about their AI adoption, then attempt to hack "DevBot" via prompt injection.
+**Core Experience:** Visitors enter their work email, get personalized based on enrichment data, answer quick questions about their AI adoption, then attempt to hack "SENTINEL-9" via prompt injection.
 When they succeed (intentionally easy), they see the chaos unfold - then Webrix swoops in to show how it would have prevented the attack.
 They unlock a giveaway and receive a follow-up email.

 **Aesthetic:** Commander Keen / early 90s DOS game style with pixel art, EGA colors, scanlines, and retro gaming UI patterns.